OsideSILENCER/Book-search-engine/README.md

 I was motivated by my the fact that this is the finaly homework and I wanted to learn how to code an app that sort various functions.

-I built this project react, multiple javascript pages and even gitignore.
-I had no issues connecting the pages.
+I built this project with react, multiple javascript pages and even gitignore.
+I had some issues connecting the pages.

 Installation